Goods-Lab/RASP/README.md

 cd RASP
 pip install .
 ```
+## Usage
+See tutorials folder for example usage

 ## Citation
 If you use RASP in your research, please cite the following preprint: https://www.biorxiv.org/content/10.1101/2024.12.20.629785v1